xianxianzhou/PrivadoID-docs/docs/issuer/issuer-core.md

 # Issuer Node Core API

-The Issuer Node Core API is ideal for users who need multiple identities and for **integrator profiles, who want to create solutions based on Polygon ID functionalities and might be interested in having access to low level information** such as Merkle Trees.
+The Issuer Node Core API is ideal for users who need multiple identities and for **integrator profiles, who want to create solutions based on Uptick ID functionalities and might be interested in having access to low level information** such as Merkle Trees.

 <div align="center">
 <img src= {useBaseUrl("img/3001.png")} align="center" />